Limitations of neural network training due to numerical instability of backpropagation: Introduction

 In the sequel, we consider neural networks with the rectified-linear-unit (ReLU) activation function, which is standard in most applications.
 In this case, the neural-network approximations are piecewise-affine functions.
 We point out that all state-of-the-art results on the rates of approximation with deep ReLU neural networks that achieve higher order polynomial approximation rates are based on explicit constructions with the number of affine pieces growing exponentially with respect to the number of layers; see, e.g.,~\cite{Yarotsky2017,Telgarsky2015RepresentationBO}.

 In this work, we argue that this central building block, functions with exponentially many affine pieces, \emph{cannot be learned with the state-of-the-art techniques}.
 We show theoretically that training in floating-point arithmetic is hindered by a bound on the number of affine pieces created during an iterative learning process.
 This bound is polynomial with respect to the number of approximation parameters and also with respect to the number of iterations.
 Notably, this non-computability of functions with exponentially many affine pieces is not derived from an abstract result of computability theory, as the related results established in~\cite{boche2022limitations,colbrook2022difficulty}; instead, we identify a concrete reason why gradient descent based on backpropagation cannot produce these functions in floating-point arithmetic.
 The effect of numerical instability is also demonstrated in numerical examples.
+We stress that our results do \emph{not} imply that theoretically derived approximation rates cannot be realized with learned functions.
+Instead, we can merely conclude that the approximating sequences of neural networks found in practice must be fundamentally different than the theoretically derived ones.
 We will give a detailed description of our findings in Subsection \ref{sec:contribution}.

 This work is strongly influenced by~\cite{Hanin2019}, which shows that functions with exponentially many affine pieces with respect to the number of layers typically do not appear in randomly initialised neural networks.
 The ideas presented in that work form the basis of our analysis.